TIBHannover/oer-github-tutorial/tutorial.md

 ![Change content](img/commit-changes-2.png)

+### What not to do
+Using emojis or other unicode characters can break the build.

 ### Ensuring the correct order

 By default, the automatic generator will look for all Markdown files (so those ending with `.md`) in the top-level of the repository except for the `README.md` file, order them alphabetically and create the different output formats by appending them in this order.
 If you want to upload multiple content files, you will either have to: